getditto-shared/ditto_cot/rust/README.md

 ### Using DittoDocument Trait for DQL Support

-The `CotDocument` enum implements Ditto's `DittoDocument` trait, allowing you to use CoT documents with Ditto's DQL (Ditto Query Language) interface:
+The `CotDocument` enum implements Ditto's `DittoDocument` trait, allowing you to use CoT documents with Ditto's DQL (Ditto Query Language) interface. **Note:** `DittoDocument` is a trait, not a struct or enum.
+You work with `CotDocument` and use trait methods as needed.

 ```rust
 use dittolive_ditto::prelude::*;